KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 # Design Sprint

 ## People and Supplies
-Taking stock of supplies on hand
+Taking stock of resources on hand

 ![](design-sprint/supply-cabinet.jpg)